ExplainedRE/website/content/posts/flare-on7 - Report/index.md

 report.xls: Composite Document File V2 Document, Little Endian, Os: Windows, Version 10.0, Code page: 1252, 0x17: 1048576CDFV2 Microsoft Excel
 ```

 When opening this file in LibreOffice Calc, we see the following message box.
-It tells us that the document has macro insides and that we should be careful while handling them as they might contain a virus — scary!
+It tells us that the document has macro inside and that we should be careful while handling them as they might contain a virus — scary!

 {{< image src="images/image.png" >}}